kubernetes-retired/kube-aws/docs/getting-started/step-6-configure-add-ons.md

     "Effect": "Allow"
   }
   ```
 1. `kube-aws render credentials`
     * The resulting cert and key will be signed by the default CA
 1. `kube-aws render stack`
-1. Consult the [aws-iam-aithentication docs](https://github.com/kubernetes-sigs/aws-iam-authenticator/#4-create-iam-roleuser-to-kubernetes-usergroup-mappings), to configure roles and the config map.
+1. Consult the [aws-iam-authenticator docs](https://github.com/kubernetes-sigs/aws-iam-authenticator/#4-create-iam-roleuser-to-kubernetes-usergroup-mappings), to configure roles and the config map.
     * the config map is in `plugins/aws-iam-authenticator/manifest/aws-auth-cm.yaml`
     * server command line arguments are in `plugins/aws-iam-authenticator/manifest/daemonset.yaml`
     * don't forget to update kubeconfig